-2 Ibid, p.
+&lt;sup>2 Ibid, p.
 3.

-1.3 Solution proposed in the Rule change request
+1.3 Solution proposed in the Rule Change Request

 The Rule Proponent proposed to resolve the lack of incentive of DNSPs to minimise the connection costs as described above by expanding the existing DMIS to also include innovation in connection of embedded generators.
-For the avoidance of doubt, the Rule Proponent stated that the intention of expanding the DMIS is not to provide support for all embedded generation connections, but rather, to specifically support and encourage innovation in connections.4
+For the avoidance of doubt, the Rule Proponent stated that the intention of expanding the DMIS is not to provide support for all embedded generation connections, but rather, to specifically support and encourage innovation in connections.

-The Rule Proponent requested making a Rule under clauses 6.6.3(a) and (b) to require the AER in developing and implementing a DMIS, to have regard to incentives for DNSPs to consider more innovative and cost effective ways of connecting embedded generators to their distribution network.5
+The Rule Proponent proposed that the AER be required, in developing and implementing a DMIS, to have regard to incentives for DNSPs to consider more innovative and cost effective ways of connecting embedded generators to their distribution network. $^5$

-The Rule Proponent also proposed to amend the title of DMIS to "Demand management and embedded generation connection incentive scheme" to explicitly recognise embedded generators for inclusion in the funding eligibility under the scheme.6
+The Rule Proponent also proposed to amend the title of DMIS to "Demand management and embedded generation connection incentive scheme" to explicitly recognise embedded generators for inclusion in the funding eligibility under the scheme. $^6$